ZoneMinder/zmeventnotification/hook/README.md

         * `frame_id=snapshot` will work for any ZM >= 1.32
         * If you are running ZM < 1.33, to enable `bestmatch` or `alarm` you need to enable the monitor to store JPEG frames in its ZM monitor->storage configuration in ZM
         * If you are running ZM >= 1.33, you can use all fid modes without requiring to enable frames in storage

+### Troubleshooting

+* In general, I expect you to debug properly.
+Please don't ask me basic questions without investigating logs yourself
+* Always run `detect_wrapper.sh` in manual mode first to make sure it works
+* Set `log_level` to `debug` in `objdetect.ini` before you run it manually
+* When you run in manually, view system logs in another window to look for errors (`tail -f /var/log/syslog | grep yolo`)
+* One of the big reasons why object detection fails is because the hook is not able to download the image to check.
+This may be because your ZM version is old or other errors.
+Some common issues:
+    * Make sure your `objectconfig.ini` section for `[general]` are correct (portal, user,admin)
+    * For object detection to work, the hooks expect to download images of events using `https://yourportal/zm/?view=image&eid=<eid>&fid=snapshot` and possibly `https://yourportal/zm/?view=image&eid=<eid>&fid=snapshot`
+    * Open up a browser, log into ZM.
+Open a new tab and type in ``https://yourportal/zm/?view=image&eid=<eid>&fid=snapshot` in your browser.
+Replace `eid` with an actual event id.
+Do you see an image?
+If not, you'll have to fix/update ZM.
+Please don't ask me how.
+Please post in the ZM forums
+    * Open up a browser, log into ZM.
+Open a new tab and type in ``https://yourportal/zm/?view=image&eid=<eid>&fid=alarm` in your browser.
+Replace `eid` with an actual event id.
+Do you see an image?
+If not, you'll have to fix/update ZM.
+Please don't ask me how.
+Please post in the ZM forums

 ### Types of detection